ahmedsaab/easylancer-web-app/README.md

 1. Make sure that you have Node.js v8.15.1 and npm v5 or above installed.
 2. Run `npm run setup` in order to install dependencies and clean the git repo.
 3. Run `npm start` to see the app at `http://localhost:3000`
+3. Run `npm run mock-server` to start the mock server backend at `http://localhost:8080`

 ### Documentation